RTFRekola/computer-vision-rock-paper-scissors/README.md

 ## Milestone 3: Install the dependencies

+A conda environment, p38, is created with python version 3.8.
+Python libraries opencv-python, tensorflow, and ipykernel are installed to meet the dependencies of the project.

 ## Milestone 4: Create a Rock-Paper-Scissors game

 ## Milestone 5: Use the camera to play Rock-Paper-Scissors